jtanderson/BIOME-z-Project/README.md

 Prior to each meeting, make a note under each goal with your name/handle/initials and a note about what you did or worked on to address that goal

+### 8/3/2020
+- Jack will train off of the databases saved by Declan from PsycNet, then compare with models run on BIOME-z data.
+- Dr. Maier continue to update & clean BIOME-z database.
+- Jack will communicate with Declan hard outcomes for Declan to share in his absence on our 8/10/20 meeting.
+- Continue to develop poster ideas - probably based on 3-4 slides depicting various steps/iterative process of the project as discussed today.
 ### 7/27/2020
 - Explore APA PsycNet, ResearchGate, SocArxiv, etc. as sources of extra data
 - Explore journal/research articles for similar attempts, looking for additional methods to compare and contrast with this work.
 Think about what is the rationale for this approach, why does it make sense or improve upon existing work?